runderwoman/faaspot-cli/docs/deployments.rst

 ..  admonition:: Python
     :class: toggle

-    You can run a deployment in Synchronously way, using python-client, using the python-client:
+    You can run a deployment in blocking way (wait until the execution is completed), using the python-client:

     .. code-block:: python